How is TV news going to cover the weirdest, most fraught election in history? All of your questions answered.

 Nobody knows, and news executives say they are prepared for the potential of the count going on well into the next day — or beyond.
-“Obviously, there’s a strong possibility that we won’t be able to project the winner” on Tuesday, said James Goldston, ABC News president.
-News directors say they have run dress rehearsals with their data scientists, statisticians and on-air talent to prepare for every eventuality of how election night (or week) might unfold.
-“We have no illusion of going off the air,” said Marc Burstein, a senior executive producer at ABC.
-“We’ve told everybody not to plan on going home, and then we’ll come back to do it on Wednesday, and Thursday, and Friday.”
+“Obviously, there’s a strong possibility that we won’t be able to project the winner” on Tuesday, said James Goldston, ABC News’s president.
+News directors say they have run dress rehearsals with their data scientists, statisticians and on-air talent to prepare for every eventuality of how election night might unfold — and now, says CBS News President Susan Zirinsky, “we have to prepare the audience: It may not be over that night, it may take days.”
+Which is why “we have no illusion of going off the air,” said Marc Burstein, a senior executive producer at ABC.
+“We’ve told everybody not to plan on going home, and then we’ll come back to do it on Wednesday and Thursday and Friday.”

 When we’ll find out election results: Here’s what we know about swing states, ballot counting and more